Conditions

 CBD For Dogs

 CBD (cannabidiol) is derived from the hemp plant but contains no THC, the compound that’s associated with the high you get from marijuana.
-Studies in humans have shown CBD to be quite effective in managing seizures in people with epilepsy.
-Studies in dogs have also demonstrated CBD’s effectiveness in controlling seizures.
+Research in both humans and dogs suggests CBD may help reduce seizure frequency.

 Many dog owners report that all-natural CBD oil for dogs or CBD treats helps ease seizure symptoms.
 We want to emphasize, though, that these reports are anecdotal.
 More studies need to be done to evaluate how CBD works in dogs to control seizures.